A comprehensive list of eligible and ineligible expenses

 Employment taxes - See Nursing services.

-Exercise equipment - The cost of exercise equipment for general well-being is not reimbursable.
-If the equipment is prescribed by a physician to treat specific medical conditions (e.g. diabetes), then the expense should be reimbursable.
-Physician's diagnosis letter is required.
+Exercise equipment - The cost of exercise equipment for general well-being is not reimbursable unless submitted with a medical diagnosis.

-Eye drops - (starting 1/1/2011, will require a doctor's prescription for reimbursement); see Over-the-counter medications
+Eye drops - (Effective January 1, 2020, a doctor's prescription for reimbursement is no longer needed); see Over-the-counter medications.

 Eyeglasses - See Vision care.

-Fitness programs - Fitness programs or physical therapy for general health are not reimbursable.
+Fitness programs - Fitness programs for general health are not reimbursable unless submitted with a medical diagnosis.

 Fluoride, prescribed - Expenses paid for fluoride toothpaste or rinses prescribed to treat a specific medical condition are covered.
-Physician's diagnosis letter required.
+Medical diagnosis is required.

 Food - See Special foods.